 Keanu Subba is riding a wave of momentum.
 Following his most recent victory over Pakistani prospect Ahmed Mujtaba, the Malaysian sensation will return to the cage on Friday, 18 August, to battle Christian “The Warrior” Lee in a featherweight showdown at ONE: QUEST FOR GREATNESS.
 The event broadcasts live from the Stadium Negara in Kuala Lumpur, Malaysia.

-Although it is a quick turnaround for Subba, he feels strong, and believes he can defeat his Singaporean rival in every area of the game.
+Ahead of the highly-anticipated clash, Subba feels strong, and believes he can defeat his Singaporean rival in every area of the game.

-“I feel confident, and I believe I will beat him,” the 22-year-old Malaysian says.
+“I feel confident, and I believe I will beat him,” the 23-year-old Malaysian says.
 “I will strike with him, catch him standing up, and I will be faster than him on the ground.
 I just feel like I will be one step ahead of him.”

 Subba is a former MIMMA Featherweight Champion who splits his time training at Bali MMA and Monarchy MMA.
 He holds a professional record of 5-2, with three victories coming by first-round TKO and another two by submission.